 - Place the scones in the freezer for 30 minutes.
 Meanwhile, preheat the oven to 400°F with a rack placed in the center of the oven.

 - Once the scones are chilled, bake for 20 minutes, or until golden.
 Serve warm with cream cheese, lox, red onion, and capers, or on its own.

 Everything Bagel Scones FAQ/Tips

 - Can I reheat the scones?
-The scones are best enjoyed warm and freshly glazed, but will keep, once completely cooled, in an airtight container at room temperature.
+The scones are best enjoyed warm but will keep, once completely cooled, in an airtight container at room temperature.
 To reheat, wrap in aluminum foil and place in a 350°F oven for about 10-12 minutes.
 You can also wrap it up up in a very slightly damp paper towel and heat in the microwave for 20-25 seconds (this is my impatient family’s method of choice).

 - Can I make the scone dough in advance and bake it later?
 Yes!
 Simply form and cut the dough, and place in the freezer for 30 minutes, then transfer to an air-tight container and continue freezing until ready to bake.
 When ready to bake, brush with the buttermilk, sprinkle with salt and everything bagel seasoning, and add an extra minute or two to the total baking time since you will be baking from frozen.

 - Where can I find Everything Bagel Seasoning?
 Everything Bagel Seasoning is a blend of sesame seeds with sea salt, garlic, and onion.
 You can find the seasoning in the spice section of your market.
 If you have a Trader Joe’s near you, they have a great blend.